 LO number Learning outcome Learning and Teaching methods Assessment methods D1 Gather, synthesise and evaluate evidence, including the ability to quote from and acknowledge written sources.
-Lecture Tutorial Project Supervision Written assignment including essay Report Dissertation Formative assessment D2 Self-management: self-awareness and reflection; goal setting and action planning; independence and adaptability; acting on initiative; innovation and creativity.
-(Computing) Lecture Tutorial Project Supervision Written assignment including essay Report Dissertation Formative assessment D3 Demonstrate generic skills with an ability to show organised work both as an individual and as a team member and with minimum guidance (Computing) D4 Generate ideas, concepts, proposals, solutions or arguments independently and/or collaboratively as self-initiated activity and/or in response to set briefs, agree targets and plan how these will be met, reviewing the progress of one's own learning and agree actions for improvement (Art and Design) Lecture Tutorial Project Supervision Report Dissertation Portfolio Project Output (other than dissertation) Formative assessment D5 Present work and achievements according to convention in order to demonstrate industry and practitioner awareness.
+Lecture Tutorial Project Supervision Written assignment including essay Report Dissertation D2 Self-management: self-awareness and reflection; goal setting and action planning; independence and adaptability; acting on initiative; innovation and creativity (Computing 3.5iii).
+Lecture Tutorial Project Supervision Project Output (other than dissertation) Portfolio Written assignment including essay Dissertation D3 Demonstrate transferable skills with an ability to show organised work both as an individual and as a team member and with minimum guidance (Computing 6.5v).
+Lecture Tutorial Project Supervision Project Output (other than dissertation) Portfolio D4 Generate ideas, concepts, proposals, solutions or arguments independently and/or collaboratively as self -initiated activity and/or in response to set briefs, agree targets and plan how these will be met, reviewing the progress of one's own learning and agree actions for improvement (Art & Design 6.8i).
+Lecture Tutorial Project Supervision Report Dissertation Portfolio Project Output (other than dissertation) Formative assessment